North Carolina Medical Malpractice Lawyers Serving the State

 When does a medical mistake become malpractice?
-If you were injured by a doctor or medical staff during a procedure, it is important to consult with a Raleigh medical malpractice lawyer to determine whether you have a claim.
+If you were injured by a doctor or medical staff during a procedure, it is important to consult with a North Carolina medical malpractice lawyer to determine whether you have a claim.
 Also known as medical negligence, medical malpractice arises anytime a doctor or other medical staff member’s actions fall below the standard for someone in their position and an individual suffers an injury because of it.

 Medical malpractice cases often depend on the unique facts of each case, but there are areas where medical malpractice claims are more common.
 They include birth injuries, missed diagnoses, anesthesia errors and emergency room errors.
 Surgical errors, such as operations on the wrong site, are also prevalent.
 The best way to know if you have a claim is to discuss your situation with a medical malpractice attorney.